wh-alice/mig_visualstudio/vs/extensibility/dynamically-adding-menu-items.md

     }
     ```

-5. Override the <xref:Microsoft.VisualStudio.Shell.OleMenuCommand.DynamicItemMatch*> method so that it calls the matches predicate and sets the <xref:Microsoft.VisualStudio.Shell.OleMenuCommand.MatchedCommandId*> property:
+5. Override the <xref:Microsoft.VisualStudio.Shell.OleMenuCommand.DynamicItemMatch%2A> method so that it calls the matches predicate and sets the <xref:Microsoft.VisualStudio.Shell.OleMenuCommand.MatchedCommandId%2A> property:

     ```c#
     public override bool DynamicItemMatch(int cmdId)